Hello Dear Aspirants,

 Active and Passive Voice: As you are already aware, there are many rules that are followed in the English Language, especially grammar.
 Right from the sentence structure, tenses, voice, usage of prepositions, nouns, etc., there are many rules that have to be followed.
 These rules are quite simple, even though at first they may appear complicated.
 When you follow these rules properly, you can master the English Grammar tricks with ease.

-In IBPS exams and many competitive exams, you will come across many questions from English Grammar.
+In IBPS exams and many competitive exams, you will come across many questions about English Grammar.
 Among these, there are questions related to active and passive voice.
 Let us look at this topic in detail.

 An action of a subject, in relation to an object, is expressed in two ways.
 These two ways of expressing the action of a subject are known as Voices.